tokens-bruecke/figma-plugin/README.md

 \*\* currently figma supports only the `FLOAT` type for dimensions, that could be used only for `px` values.
 So, the plugin converts `FLOAT` values into `dimension` type with `px` unit.

+---

 ## Design Tokens types

-In order to validate your JSON file, you can use TS types from this repo: [design-tokens-types](https://github.com/PavelLaptev/design-tokens-types).
+In order to validate types, the plugin uses the [Design Tokens types](https://github.com/PavelLaptev/tokens-bruecke/blob/main/token-types.d.ts).

+---

+## How to use

+---

 ## Settings